EVORA-project/evora-ontology/models/docs/Pathogen.md

   letterOfAuthority:
     name: letterOfAuthority
     description: Indicate whether a Letter of Authority is required, confirming the necessity of formal authorization.
-The possible values are "N/A", "NOT Required", "Required for customers in the EU" or "Required"
+The possible values are 'N/A', 'NOT Required', 'Required for customers in the EU' or 'Required'
     title: letter of authority
     ifabsent: string(Not applicable)
     domain_of: